CanBeLeftBlank/mk312-bt-chi/README.md

 This assumes an 8 MHz crystal is used.

 On the mainboard PCB is a 6-pin header for programming, compatible with the Atmel-ICE programmer (and probably a few others).
 An alternative is an external programmer.
 There is no way to upload the firmware using a bootloader AFAIK.

+# Using it

+## Charging

+The recommende charging voltage is 15 Volt DC; the box monitors the input voltage and if it is too high, the firmware may display an error 21.
+The battery will still be charged to its nominal voltage but the LM2914 might get hot due to a high charging current.

+Note: as with all estim boxes it is not recommend to use the machine while it is being charged and thus (indirectly) connected to mains voltage.